-Academic studies at SEGL are rigorous, and adequate time and space are allotted to help ensure students can properly manage their course load.
+Academic studies at SEGL are rigorous, with time for sleep and self-care and mentoring from our faculty.
 Study hall begins after dinner each weeknight.
-At this time, quiet hours begin and rooms become silent study spaces.
-Need to study for an exam before then and can’t seem to focus in the dorm?
-No problem.
-Students can often take advantage of the historic Library of Congress, a mere 2-minute walk from the dorm, which offers indoor and outdoor study spaces and free WiFi.
-Check-in on weeknights is at 10:00pm, at which point students cubby their phones and return to their respective floors and start getting ready for bed.
+At this time, rooms are silent and first-floor common areas become collaborative work spaces.
+Students can often take advantage of the historic Library of Congress, across the street from the Residence, which offers indoor and outdoor study spaces and free WiFi.
+Check-in on weeknights is at 10:00pm, at which point students “cubby” phones get ready for bed.

 Grades are awarded on an A-F scale.
-Though it is possible to earn an A+ on an individual assignment, SEGL does not award a final grade of A+.
-For the purposes of the student’s sending school GPA, all SEGL courses should be weighted as honors or AP level; sending schools are notified of this standard before the semester begins, and on each student’s official transcript.
+For the purposes of the student’s sending school GPA, all SEGL courses should be weighted as honors and/or AP level; we notify sending schools of this standard before the semester begins and on each student’s transcript.

-Twice a semester, at midterm and semester end, a student will receive grades, comments, and an advisor letter that documents their progress at SEGL.
-These records will be sent home and to the student’s sending school.
-The midterm grades and comments are indicators and are not intended for use on a transcript, while the final grades and comments will be sent to colleges.
+Twice a semester, at midterm and semester end, each student receive grades, comments, and an advisor letter.
+These are sent home and to the student’s sending school.
+Midterm grades and comments are indicators and are not intended for use on a transcript; final grades become part of each student’s permanent academic record.

 DC-area College Counseling

-Both group sessions and one-on-one counseling are available each semester.
-College selection, admissions requirements, testing program choices, and essay writing skills are significant elements of this work.
+College selection, admissions requirements, testing program choices, and essay writing skills are significant elements of our college counseling.
 Our faculty expertise includes extensive college counseling experience at highly competitive preparatory schools, service on college admissions committees, and professional training.
 These strengths enable students to gain the perspective and confidence they need as they begin to make plans for life after high school.

 Students also have the opportunity to visit SEGL graduates at colleges and universities in the Washington, DC area.

-Students live in two furnished, homey, adjacent townhomes located on Capitol Hill, just steps from the Supreme Court, U.S. Capitol, and Library of Congress.
-The Residence is only blocks away from Senate Office Buildings, Union Station, Eastern Market, and the Metro.
-We call our dorms the Residence.
+Students live in two furnished townhomes just steps from the Supreme Court, U.S. Capitol, and Library of Congress on Capitol Hill.
+The SEGL Residence is also blocks away from Senate and House Office Buildings, the Smithsonian museums, historic Eastern Market, and the DC Metro.

-Fully-furnished Residence bedrooms are single-sex and range in size, holding 2-4 students each.
-The Residence also has kitchens, washer/dryers, high-speed internet access, single-use bathrooms on every floor, and common spaces for socializing.
+Bedrooms are single-gender and house 2-4 students each.
+The Residence also has a kitchen, washer/dryers, high-speed internet access, single-use bathrooms on every floor, and common spaces.
 Three to four faculty members live in the Residence with students.

 Students eat well at SEGL!
 Students enjoy three healthy, delicious meals every day (brunch and dinner on Sunday) made by Chef Susana; snacks are also available throughout the day.
-Some of our food comes from local/organic sources, as well as a local CSA, and we are also sure to sample food from the areas of the world we study.
+Some of our food comes from local/organic sources, as well as a local CSA (Community Supported Agriculture), and much of the food we eat comes from the areas of the world we study.
 SEGL also makes significant efforts to fully accommodate medical, religious, and/or ethical dietary restrictions.
-And from time to time (especially on Sunday mornings), you may even have the opportunity to add your own culinary expertise to our menu!
+Especially on Sundays, students often have the opportunity to add their own culinary expertise to our menu!

-Weekends officially begin on Friday evenings.
-Each week, a new group of SEGL students work with faculty to plan activities.
-Students create and organize many events that take advantage of the many offerings in Washington, DC, many within a short walking distance from the Residence.
-There is ample room for creativity!
+Each week, a new group of SEGL students work with faculty to plan weekend activities.
+These activities take advantage of the many offerings in Washington, DC, as well as the backgrounds and interests of our students.
 Want to learn to salsa dance or invite the director of a new documentary to speak?
 Want to emcee a talent show or organize a soup kitchen?
 Weekends are your chance!
-SEGL faculty also often lead “Saturday Academy” outings to local sites in and around Washington, DC.
-During the weekends, students also have time for laundry, studying, field trips and service projects, naps, exercise, and unscheduled fun with friends.
-There is also time for students to attend religious services (both on weekends and weekdays).

 There is no formal dress code at SEGL, although students are asked to follow our dress guidelines, which are non-gender specific and were created with input from many generations of SEGL students.
 At times - sometimes two or three occasions per week - SEGL asks that students dress professionally for a site visit or guest speaker.
-In these instances, students should plan to dress to align with the expectations the offices, agencies, and experts with whom we are interacting will hold which often is more formal than the typical academic day.
+In these instances, students should plan to dress to align with the expectations the offices, agencies, and experts with whom we are interacting.

 SEGL values the role of physical fitness in a student’s experience!
 Students have time for exercise most afternoons, perhaps in the form of a game of soccer on the National Mall or a group run throughout DC.
 Students may also obtain parental permission to exercise on their own to keep up with special training plans.
 If enough students within a semester are interested, the School can take advantage of a group rate at a local gym.
 The School requires students to exercise three times per week.

-Students should bring a laptop computer if they have access to one; SEGL has a limited number of loaner computers available.
-Both the Academic and Residence buildings have wireless Internet access and printers for student use.
-Students use their own personal email address and are not assigned a separate SEGL account to manage.
-SEGL students take a four-week phone break at the beginning of each semester, meaning they do not have access to their personal cell phones during this time.
-This is encouraged by students from previous semesters and helps to create a strong, present community.
+Students should bring a laptop computer (their "one screen") to complete academic work.
+(The School has a limited number of loaner laptops for those who need them.)
+Both the Academic building and Residence have wireless Internet access and printers for student use.
+Students use their own personal/school email address and are not assigned a separate SEGL account.

 Getting Around DC